MiraldiLab/maxATAC/README.md

 ### Installing with python virtualenv

-1. Create a virtual environment for maxATAC with `virtualenv -p python3.9 maxatac`.
+1. Create a virtual environment for quant-maxATAC with `virtualenv -p python3.9 maxatac`.

 2. Install required packages and make sure they are on your PATH: samtools, bedtools, bedGraphToBigWig, wget, git, pigz.

-3. Install maxatac with `pip install maxatac`
+3. Install quant-maxATAC with `pip install git+https://github.com/MiraldiLab/quant-maxATAC.git@quant`

 4. Test installation with `maxatac -h`